madetech/handbook/guides/process/support/epics.md

 Often customers may have limited hours left in their support allowance for the current month, they may only be willing to invest a set number of hours to achieve a particular goal, or they may be working to a particular timescale.

-- [ ] You've had an internal or external conversation to make yourself aware of time of budget constraints
+- [ ] You've had an internal or external conversation to make yourself aware of time or budget constraints

 ## 3. Showcase at least every 2 days

 We want to make sure we're solving the right problem.
-We want to talk to customers as often as possible.
+We want to talk to customers as often as possible to ensure we're on the right course.
 At an absolute maximum, you should showcase to the customer every 2 days.

 - [ ] Throughout the delivery you're never more than 2 days away from a showcase with the customer